Most likely, you already know that a marathon is around 26 miles long. To be precise, it’s 26.2188 miles or 26.2 as most round it off as.

 His thought was that they might do this by introducing a long-distance race that mirrored Pheidippides’ journey over two thousand years ago.

-The first modern Olympic marathon race was a success, with Spyridon Louis finishing first.
+So even then, it wasn’t the 26.2 miles we now know as the standard marathon length.
+Interestingly, only 9 of the 25 athletes made it to the finish line with Spyridon Louis finishing first.
 He ran the nearly 25-mile distance in 2 hours, 58 minutes, and 50 seconds.

 The Olympic Games in Athens in 1896 were warmly accepted and became a staple, appearing every four years in several major cities throughout the world.